kmesh-net/kmesh/docs/proposal/ebpf-observability.md

 ### Summary

-This proposal describes how to use the eBPF to implement observable information of Kmesh, and focuses on the design of logs and metrics.
+This proposal describes how to use the eBPF to implement observable information of Kmesh, and focuses on the design of access logs and metrics.

 ### Motivation

-Like other service grid data planes, observability is an important function of the grid data plane.
+Like other service mesh data planes, observability is an important ability of the mesh data plane.
 Kmesh needs to provide observation methods to help O&M personnel better understand the current network status.

 #### Non-Goals